 Things to do in New Radnor, Powys

-New Radnor is a delightful village situated just off the A44 on the borders of Hereford and mid wales.
-Easy to pass by on the way to places of more renown it well rewards a visit.
+New Radnor is a delightful village situated just off the A44 on the borders of Hereford and mid-Wales.

 At one time the county town of Radnorshire, it was a bustling metropolis, but now there is a sense of time past in this delightful place.

 Nestled in the Radnor valley it is surrounded by hills and gently flowing streams and gives the casual visitor plenty to enjoy.

 Whether you enter the village from High Street to the south-west or Broad Street from the south-east you will be enchanted by the variety of architecture on display.

 Don't miss the simple memorial on the village green by the church, or the more illustrious monument at the junction of Broad Street and Water Street.

 Walk through the millennium field by the side of the stream and then take time to enjoy meandering through the village lanes and by ways and marvel at the variety of architecture of the houses there.